Torxed/ftunnel/README.md

       Supply a custom key & cert pair (pem format for now)
       TODO: Just generate one in runtime if one ain't supplied.

+# TODO:

+ * Get it working with OpenSSH
+ * Get it working with webservers behind the destination

+There's something dodgy with session-based sockets.
+OpenVPN for instance works fine, just not if the sockets expects to be closed every now and then.